 Looking to the future, the challenge will be to leverage nature’s lessons on an industrial scale.
 It is one thing to understand how nature creates materials and another to replicate this commercially.
 Even so, progress in biomimicry seems bound to increase.

-The Power of Disruption
+The power of disruption

-Creativity can have surprising outcomes, disrupting sectors which no one had on the agenda, such as tourism (AirBnB), health (digital health), education (Coursera) etc. We have a closer look at some of these «exotic» ideas.
+Creativity can have surprising outcomes, disrupting sectors which no one had on the agenda, such as tourism (AirBnB), health (digital health), education (Coursera) etc. We take a closer look at some of these "exotic" ideas.